-EMPLOYMENT LAW: It continues to be one of the main complaints from business men and employers.
+EMPLOYMENT LAW: It continues to be one of the main complaints from business owners and employers.

-You may wonder why so many UK employment laws exist and why you should bother getting some free legal advice about the working laws and the great British governmental red tape.
+You may wonder why so many UK employment laws exist.
+Why should you even bother getting free legal advice about the working laws and the great British governmental red tape?

 Successive governments have promised - in their election speeches - to help cut red tape for business.
-Upon being elected to office, they are soon aware of the fact that they are not full masters of the situation.
+After getting elected to office, they are soon aware of the fact that they are not full masters of the situation.

-The established UK employment law is difficult to change because there needs to be informed negotiation with interested parties before many aspects of workplace law can be changed.
+There needs to be more 'informed' negotiation with interested parties before many aspects of workplace law can change.

-Add to all that, we have an organisation - The European Union - that has different views to the United Kingdom in what should and should not be considered good - or bad - working conditions and terms of employment.
+Add to all that, we have an organisation - The European Union - that has different views to the United Kingdom.
+Thus, differences exist in what should and should not be considered good - or bad - working conditions and terms of employment.

-There are those that call the same set of rules 'the labour law' and then others think they are right by spelling it as 'labor laws'.
+There are those that call the same set of rules 'the labour law'.
+Whereas, others think they are right by spelling it as 'labor laws'.

-A personal 'relationship of service' ensues whereby the employer usually provides the employee with premises, sufficient tools, and payment, for performing the agreed task.
+A personal 'relationship of service' ensues.
+As a rule, the employer provides the employee with premises and enough tools to perform a task.
+The employer then makes a payment to the worker for performing the agreed task.

-Financial compensation is awarded to the worker as an hourly rate of pay or base salary.
-Lawyers often refer to this as a 'master and servant' alliance.
+Financial compensation is usually awarded to the worker at an hourly rate of pay or base salary.
+Employment lawyers often refer to this as a 'master and servant' alliance.

-Be sure to check out the list of employment law acts guide where we keep you abreast of the main rules and regulations that probably affect your working place activities.
+Be sure to check out and browse through the list of employment law acts guide.
+It will keep you abreast of the main rules and regulations that affect most working activities.

-Note: Because employment laws and legislation differ between countries inside and outside the United Kingdom, it is advisable to review the freely available governmental rules and regulations which are most relevant for your specific country.
+Note: Employment laws and legislation differ between countries inside and outside the United Kingdom.
+Thus, it is advisable to review the freely available governmental rules and regulations most relevant for your country.